awslabs/clickstream-analytics-on-aws/docs/en/well-architected-pillars.md

 This section describes how the principles and best practices of the [sustainability pillar][sustainability-pillar] were applied when designing this solution.

-- The solution‘s serverless design (using Amazon Kinesis Data Streams, Amazon EMR Serverless, Amazon Redshift Serverless and Amazon QuickSight) and the use of managed services (such as Amazon ECS, Amazon MSK) are aimed at reducing carbon footprint compared to the footprint of continually operating on-premises servers.
+- The solution's serverless design (using Amazon Kinesis Data Streams, Amazon EMR Serverless, Amazon Redshift Serverless and Amazon QuickSight) and the use of managed services (such as Amazon ECS, Amazon MSK) are aimed at reducing carbon footprint compared to the footprint of continually operating on-premises servers.

 [well-architected-framework]:https://aws.amazon.com/architecture/well-architected/?wa-lens-whitepapers.sort-by=item.additionalFields.sortDate&wa-lens-whitepapers.sort-order=desc&wa-guidance-whitepapers.sort-by=item.additionalFields.sortDate&wa-guidance-whitepapers.sort-order=desc
 [operational-excellence-pillar]:https://docs.aws.amazon.com/wellarchitected/latest/operational-excellence-pillar/welcome.html